Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems

 \subsubsection{Skyrmion}

-~ Next we proceed to construct a skyrmion out of three mutually anticommuting masses, say $M_1, M_2$ and $M_3$, described by the single-particle Hamiltonian
+~ Next we proceed to construct a skyrmion out of three mutually anticommuting masses, say $M_1, M_2$, and $M_3$, described by the single-particle Hamiltonian

 where ${\bf m}({\bf x})$ is given in Eq.~(\ref{masstexture}).
-Now only one of the three generators of the SU(2) symmetry of $H^{\rm Nam}_{\rm vor}$, namely $E_{45}$, commutes with $H^{\rm Nam}_{\rm skyr}$, and generates the chiral symmetry.
-This matrix rotates between remaining two masses $M_4$ and $M_5$ that anticommute with $H^{\rm Nam}_{\rm skyr}$.
+Now only one of the three generators of the SU(2) chiral symmetry of $H^{\rm Nam}_{\rm vor}$, namely $E_{45}$, commutes with $H^{\rm Nam}_{\rm skyr}$, and generates its chiral symmetry.
+This matrix causes U(1) rotations between the remaining two masses $M_4$ and $M_5$ that anticommute with $H^{\rm Nam}_{\rm skyr}$.
 Therefore, the core of the skyrmion supports these two masses and $E_{45}$ represents its unique generalized charge.
 It is straightforward to show that

-the product of five mutually anticommuting matrices appearing in $H^{\rm Nam}_{\rm skyr}$.~\footnote{This is so because seven mutually anticommuting matrices satisfy the constraint $i \Gamma_1 \Gamma_2 M_1 M_2 M_3 M_4 M_5 \propto I_8$.} In this case, total five mutually anti-commuting matrices, yield the right number of matrices in $d=2$ to support a WZW term~\cite{wess-zumino, witten}.
+the product of five mutually anticommuting matrices appearing in $H^{\rm Nam}_{\rm skyr}$.~\footnote{This is so because seven mutually anticommuting matrices satisfy the constraint $i \Gamma_1 \Gamma_2 M_1 M_2 M_3 M_4 M_5 \propto I_8$.} In this case, the total of five mutually anti-commuting matrices, yield the right number of matrices in $d=2$ to support a WZW term~\cite{wess-zumino, witten}.